How to create better Color Halftone effects in Photoshop

 Most digital images use RGB color.

-The problem is that the Color Halftone filter wants to be in the CMYK color mode.
+But the Color Halftone filter doesn’t want to be in RGB Color.
+It wants CMYK Color.

-CYMK stands for Cyan, Magenta, Yellow and Black, which are the same colors as the halftone dots (and the same colors a printing press would use).
-So if we want better results from the Color Halftone filter, we first need to switch color modes.
+CMYK stands for cyan, magenta, yellow, and black—the same colors as the halftone dots (and the exact same colors a printing press uses).
+So, to get better results, we first need to switch color modes.

 Undoing the Color Halftone filter in Photoshop